Reserve your COVID vaccine at MY DR NOW!

 patients and our staff, following the guidelines issued by various national and state healthcare departments.
 Our after-hours, walk-in clinics are open for appointments, as well as

-urgent care services.
+immediate care services.
 We have also significantly expanded our Telemedicine and House Call services to further serve our patients during these trying times.

 Learn More About COVID-19 - The Coronavirus